CBainCoding/DjangoDisruptors/README.md

 ### Existing Features

 ⦁	List items/services  for sale

+  - Our landing page Displays each product listed

 ⦁	Find items/services
+  - The User can scroll throguh the landing page which showcases various products

 ⦁	Sign up and Login
+  - We have a Sign up and Log in Feature in our Nav bar

 ⦁	Product Listing showing description, price and category
+  - Products have Prices, a brief description and have Category tags.

 ⦁	Search Function
+ - We have a Search bar to help Users find there desired product, and users can also search Via categories

 ⦁	Message Function
+  - Users can click on products listed and then Contact the sellers via Instant message, with an Inbox feature included in the Nav bar.

 ### Features Left to Implement